ozibuild/ozibuild/README.md

 *  replicate source hierarchy in the output directory
 *  root relative paths for source file instead recommended nodejs module imports
 *  limit source references to root hierarchy

-It is recommended that the *root* specification is not included in the source repository, and only used for building purposes.

 While the output of the build process can be defined in any arbitrary location, **ozibuild** provides support for generating files in an *outdir* hierarchy which